andrewkmin/starknet-cairo-101/README.md

 When looking for a contract / transaction, always make sure you are on the Goerli version of Voyager!
 -   Access your transactions with URL  [https://goerli.voyager.online/tx/your-tx-hash](https://goerli.voyager.online/tx/your-tx-hash)
 -   Access a contract with URL  [https://goerli.voyager.online/contract/your-contract-address](https://goerli.voyager.online/contract/your-contract-address)
--   Access read/write functions of the contract with the "read/write contract" tab in voyager ​
+-   Access read/write functions of the contract with the "read/write contract" tab in Voyager ​
 ### Getting points
 ​